 Financial reporting automation relies on software to automatically find, organize and analyze financial data from a company’s transactions and operations.
 These programs can not only source data, but they can also use artificial intelligence to fill out ledgers, create financial statements and meet compliance requirements for financial reporting and tax filing.

 According to McKinsey, most businesses will be able to automate one-quarter of their processes within the next five years.
 Accounting and financial reporting are common targets for this type of automation for several reasons.
 First, automation lowers costs for firms.
-Also, software reduces data entry or calculation errors, helping accountants meet their particular country's requirements for reporting.
+Also, software reduces data entry or calculation errors, helping accountants meet Government Accounting Standards Board and Financial Accounting Standards Board requirements for reporting.

 Finally, since most payments are processed digitally, human intervention is not necessary for accurate bookkeeping.

 Here is a look at the benefits, requirements and potential issues when automating financial reporting processes.